International Student Department

 Optional Practical Training

 Optional Practical Training (OPT) is a form of temporary employment that directly relates to your program of study.
 You can apply for OPT during your program of study after you have completed one full academic year, which is known as pre-completion OPT, or after you finish your program of study, known as post-completion OPT.
-In order to apply for OPT, students must meet with an International Advisor.
+To apply for OPT, students must meet with an International Advisor.

 Please see our F-1 OPT Questions and Answers Guide for more information.